mayoi-ayase/met-museum-app/README.md

 # AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH
-the deployment on vercel is kind of broken sirry I don't know what's wrong with it
+i also deployed it on vercel I wanted to see if it worked with a live deployment